ayeshag7/Chat2PDF/README.md

  * Select the extracted folder of the extension.

 ## Note
 This extension started off as a personal project and I consider this as only the first iteration.
+Moreover, ongoing maintenance is necessary and will be a top priority to respond aptly to the changes in the website's layout.